1. Resistor color coding

 Most of the time the resistance tolerance is 5% and the band is gold in color, easily distinguishable.

-The resistance would stay with the bands
+The resistance would remain with the bands

 Yellow Violet Orange Gold